• Home

 She explains, “Our definition of negativity is any words, tone of voice, facial expression (such as rolling your eyes), or behavior your partner says feels negative to them.”

-I had read in their book how they used a calendar on the bathroom mirror and every day drew either a smiley face (no negativity) or a frowning face (if one or both had been negative) in the space for that day.
+In their book, they used a calendar on the bathroom mirror.
+Every day, they drew either a smiley face (no negativity) or a frowning face (if one or both had been negative) in the space for that day.
 I was surprised when they stated on the air that they continue to use this simple cure for their own negativity.
 As Helen states (p.79) “Yes, Harville and I – who have four degrees and ten books to our names – had to resort to smiley and frowning faces on a calendar to help break our addiction to negativity And guess what?
 It worked!”

-At the very end of the show Harville and Helen outlined three things couples must do if they want to have a great marriage and I encourage you to make them a part of your relationship.
+At the very end of the show, Harville and Helen outlined three things couples must do if they want to have a great marriage.
+I encourage you to make them a part of your relationship.

 1. Learn to talk to each other in a safe way.
 (Use the couples dialogue process – mirroring, validation, and empathy).